reb3cca/reb3cca.github.io/_posts/2017-03-28-all_the_things.markdown

 ---

 Programmers break down problems and tasks into small steps.
-It is so fundamental that it becomes an unconscious part of the programmer's thought process.
-This skill will needs to follow us outside of a text editor become a part of our way of seeing our larger work.
+This fundamental skill needs to follow us outside of a text editor and into the way we see our work itself.
 Whether we are on a team as a part of a larger organization or whether we have a solo side-hustle, breaking down our tasks into a list we can see helps us see where they fit into the larger picture.

 To illustrate, this is a photo of my sister's to-do list.
 She is a senior .NET developer for a large, successful company.
 <img src="http://i.imgur.com/6lU79Wt.jpg">